The Latest: Dozens arrested in Washington as White House ratchets up federal police presence

 Oval Office signing ceremony for Social Security does not address program’s long-term solvency

-Trump said “Social Security will be great again,” under his watch, “you have my commitment.”
+Social Security Commissioner Frank Bisignano said “Social Security will be great again,” under his watch, “you have my commitment,” he told Trump.
 However, the Republican president and Republican lawmakers have not yet proposed a long-term solution to shore up the program.

 The so-called go-broke date — or the date at which Social Security will no longer have enough funds to pay full benefits — has been moved up to 2034, instead of last year’s estimate of 2035.